elhoussine/stockY/README.md

 - __Back End__: Ruby on Rails, Jbuilder, Active Storage, and PostgreSQL database
   - The backend was implemented using the Rails MVC framework along with Jbuilder to formulate JSON responses for the API endpoints
-  - Active Storage blobs were use to create associations between products and images stored on S3
+  - Active Storage blobs were used to create associations between products and images stored on S3
 - __Front End__: React.js, Redux
-  - Supports front-end handling of cart, rendering of pages, and navigation
+  - Supports front-end handling of the cart, rendering of pages, and navigation
-  - The frontend routes conditionally render components based on the url path and if a user is logged in
+  - The frontend routes conditionally render components based on the URL path and if a user is logged in
-  - Persists cart to `localStorage` to maintain cart information through page refresh
+  - Persists cart to `localStorage` to maintain cart information through a page refresh
 - __Other__: Amazon AWS S3, JavaScript
   - AWS S3 handles  user image uploads for products reducing server load, fast loading app, and scalability of image services
   - Webpack was used for bundling and Babel.js for transpiling